 Agent OS

-Agent OS explores what marketing operating systems become when decision logic, signals, and execution are deliberately designed as one system.
+Agent OS is the operating model that becomes possible when marketing decisions, signals, and execution are deliberately designed as one system.

-It is not a product you can buy.
-It is not a demo-led platform.
+Agent OS is not a product you can buy.
+It is not a platform you install.

 When Agent OS becomes possible